Biden moving to improve legal services for poor, minorities

 Civil rights organizations and leaders have been pressing the Biden administration to reestablish the Access to Justice Office and its work.
 The memo doesn’t explicitly reopen the office but requires Attorney General Merrick Garland to submit a plan within 120 days to expand work on access to justice.

-The Access to Justice office was begun in 2010 by then-Attorney General Eric Holder and formally established in 2016 under President Barack Obama.
+The Access to Justice office was begun in 2010 by then-Attorney General Eric Holder and was formally established in 2016 under President Barack Obama.
 It worked on matters including criminal indigent defense, enforcement of fines, language barriers in the courts and civil legal aid.

 The office was shut by then-Attorney General Jeff Sessions in 2018, with senior Justice Department officials saying that its mission was similar to the role of public defenders.
 Even before the office was closed, its resources dwindled.